lis-epfl/robogen/README.md

 * April 5: The light sensor has now a decent execution time, no more affecting the simulator performance.
 * April 12: The simulator now sends a bias for each evolved neuron in the neural network controller.
 The simulator has been changed to initialize correctly the neural network.
+* April 16: Wheels and whegs can be evolved parametrically (the radius can change during evolution)

 ## Contributions